vidalezequiel/booked-saas/README.md

 ## Status

-Production – actively used by real clients.
+Production – actively used by 35+ clients within the first month of launch, solving real-world scheduling and client management needs.

 ## Screenshots